Videos

 GO-BGC Data- MATLAB Tutorial

 Dr. Alison Gray presents how to use GO-BGC data in MatLab.
-Code from the tutorial is available at: Github.com/go-bgc
+Code from the tutorial is available at: Github.com/go-bgc.

 GO-BGC Data- Python Tutorial

 Ethan Campbell, Katy Christensen, and Ryan Anderson walk users through using Python with GO-BGC float data.
-Code from the tutorial is available at: Github.com/go-bgc
+Code from the tutorial is available at: Github.com/go-bgc.

 GO-BGC Data- R Tutorial

 Drs.
-Marin Cornec, Yibin Huang, Raphaelle Sauzede, Quetin Jutard, and Catherine Schmechtig lead data users through R with GO-BGC float data.
+Marin Cornec, Yibin Huang, Raphaelle Sauzede, Quetin Jutard, and Catherine Schmechtig lead data users through using R with GO-BGC float data.
 Code from the tutorial is available at: Github.com/go-bgc.

 Animations